New Annual Allowable Cut Determined through Haida Nation and Province of B.C. Co-governance

 The Management Council is a joint decision-making body that was formed in 2011 which includes equal representation from the Haida Nation and the Province of British Columbia.
 The Management Council is authorized to make joint decisions about resource management issues on Haida Gwaii, including determining the AAC.

-“The Haida Gwaii Management Council is a globally recognized example of Indigenous and Crown co-governance, between the Haida Nation and the Province of B.C.,” said HuuxPercy Crosby, Haida Nation representative on the Management Council and Coast Funds’ board chair.
+“The Haida Gwaii Management Council is a globally recognized example of Indigenous and Crown co-governance, between the Haida Nation and the Province of B.C.,” said HuuxPercy Crosby, Haida Nation representative on the Management Council and former Coast Funds’ board chair.
 “In determining these important resource management decisions by consensus, the Management Council provides a model for advancing the protection of vital ecosystems and our culture while we also work at transitioning to a sustainable islands-based economy.”

 In determining these important resource management decisions by consensus, the Management Council provides a model for advancing the protection of vital ecosystems and our culture while we also work at transitioning to a sustainable islands-based economy.